waveygang/wfmash/README.md

 ### use [nf-core/pangenome](https://github.com/nf-core/pangenome)

-The steps above still require a lot of manual labour.
 If you have `Nextflow` and `Docker` or `Singularity` available on your cluster, the lines above can become a one-liner:

 ```sh
 nextflow run nf-core/pangenome -r dev --input references.fa --wfmash_only --wfmash_chunks 5
 ```

-This emits a `results/wfmash` folder which stores all the `wfmash` output for your convenience.
+This emits a `results/wfmash` folder which stores all the `wfmash` output.

 ## <a name=“publications”></a>publications